-Dubai Sports Council Reviews Best Practices For Scouting & Developing Sports Talents
+Dubai Sports Council reviews Best Practices for Scouting & Developing Sports Talents

-(MENAFN- Dubai PR Network) Dubai Sports Council (DSC) organized a workshop on the best practices for scouting & developing sports talents, where experts, technical staff & administrators from public & private academies in Dubai met to discuss the most important ideas & strategies to attract & develop talents in all sports games.
+(MENAFN- Dubaisc) Dubai Sports Council (DSC) organized a workshop on the best practices for scouting & developing sports talents, where experts, technical staff & administrators from public & private academies in Dubai met to discuss the most important ideas & strategies to attract & develop talents in all sports games.

 The workshop was held at DSC’s premises, in the presence of H.E.
 Naser Aman Al-Rahma, the Assistant Secretary General of DSC / Mr. Ahmed Salim Al-Mahri, Director of Sports Development Dept. in DSC / Academies’ Official Persons / Clubs & Associations’ Representatives / Coaches of Several Local & International Academies in the UAE.